benroberts999/ampsci/doc/ampsci_input.md

   b_vertex;       //[r] default = 1.0
 }
 ```
+* operator: name of operator; see list below
+* options: list any operator-specific options (most will be blank)
 * printBoth: Print <a|h|b> and <b|h|a> ? false by default.
 (For _some_ operators, e.g., involving derivatives, this is a good test of numerical error.
 For most operators, values will be trivially the same; reduced matrix elements, sign may be different.)
 * onlyDiagonal: If true, will only print diagonal MEs <a|h|a>
 * radialIntegral: if true, calculates the radial integral (definition depends on specific operator)